jdulemba/ML_Projects/CreditCardFraud/README.md

     - The trained models and the results of different metrics are saved in the `results/jobdir/TrainingResults.pkl` file.
     - Plots of the confusion matrices and training metrics for each model are also created and saved in `results/jobdir/`.
 5. Test the models:
-    - Evaluate the trained models created in step 4 using the testing data with the command `python src/model_testing.py jobdir [--debug] [--no_results] [--no_plots]` where `jobdir` is the same as the previous steps.
+    - Evaluate the trained models created in step 4 using the unmodified (no resampling applied) testing data with the command `python src/model_testing.py jobdir [--debug] [--no_results] [--no_plots]` where `jobdir` is the same as the previous steps.
     - The results from testing the models are saved in `results/jobdir/TestingResults.pkl`.
     - Plots of the **Confusion Matrices**, **ROC** curves, **Precision-Recall** curves, and metrics using testing data are also created and saved in `results/jobdir/`.
 6. Running steps 3-5 at once (optional):
     - Run command `bash prep_train_test.sh jobdir` in order to run preprocessing, model training, and model testing consecutively using the default config file.

 ## Discussion
 Results running the command `bash prep_train_test.sh DefaultConfig` can be found in `results/DefaultConfig/`.
 The results are shown for the 16 different resampling+classifier model combinations, with the context that no parameter optimization was attempted for any of them.

-The output from model testing is as follows:
+### Model Training Results
 ```
 ---------- Model Training Completed ----------